paulshuker/coppafisher/docs/diagnostics.md

 ```

 `tiles` is a list of integers for each tile index to view.
 If set to `None`, the first tile is shown.
 When `z_planes` is
-`None`, the first 20 z planes are shown, you can choose specific z planes to display by setting `z_planes` to a list of
+`None`, the first 20 z planes are shown, you can choose to show more z planes by setting `z_planes` to any number > 20.
-z plane indices.